|

 the Plage de Pompierre is a white sandy beach bordered

-by palm treas and raisinier under where you can find
+by palm trees and sea grape trees under which you can

-snack bars and restaurants in the area.
-Tourment d’amour
+several snack bars and restaurants in the area.

 Grande Anse - Terre de Haut

-A long beach of approx 1 km but swimming is forbidden
+A long beach of approx 1 km.
+Swimming how-ever is

-because of strong currents.
-Although ideal for kite
+forbidden because of the strong currents.
+Although ideal

 Fond du Curé - Plage de la Colline

-A beach of white sand, south of the hamlet and only a
+A white sanded beach, south of the hamlet and only a

-short distance from the center of town is dotted with
+short distance from the town centre.
+It is dotted with

-palm trees has a restaurant, bar and diving center.
+palm trees has a restaurant, bar and dive centre.

 Anse Crawen

-like to remind you that nudism is forbidden on Les
+bare in mind that nudism is forbidden on Les Saintes!

 Anse du Figuier